sarmad259/Data-Structure-and-Algorithm/README.md

 - Sorting Algorithms: Quick Sort, Merge Sort, Bubble Sort, etc.
 - Searching Algorithms: Binary Search, Linear Search
 - Dynamic Programming and Recursion examples
-**👀Note : There are many more but they are in pdf file format--
 ---
+## 👀Note : There are many more but they are in pdf file format

 ## Contact